 Nick Maraman is the Senior Attorney in our Economic Stability Unit.
 He concentrates his practice on consumer bankruptcy and tax law.
 A native of New Albany, Indiana, Nick is a graduate of Wabash College and Northern Kentucky University Salmon P. Chase College of Law.

 Eileen L. Ordover is Senior Staff Attorney in Legal Aid's Community Development Unit, where she represents nonprofit organizations in a variety of matters.
 She previously served as Project Director for the HIV/AIDS Legal Project.
 Prior to joining Legal Aid in 2004, Eileen, a native of New York, worked as an attorney at the Center for Law and Education in Boston, where she represented low-income students, parents, and community groups.
 She is the author of Education Rights of Children With Disabilities: A Primer for Advocates and is a Founding Director of the Center for Accessible Living.

 Colt Sells is a Staff Attorney in our Housing and Government Benefits Unit.
 A native of Paducah, Kentucky, Colt is a 2015 graduate of Florida Coastal School of Law and a 2012 graduate of Eastern Kentucky University.
 Colt is licensed to practice law in both Kentucky and Florida.

 Jeffrey Staton is the Senior Attorney in our Health and Vulnerable Populations Unit.
 Prior to joining Legal Aid, Jeff worked for the State of Minnesota Public Defender representing indigent clients charged with serious criminal felonies.
 Jeff also has experience representing clients in a wide variety of criminal and civil cases, and he has worked as an advocate for the mentally and physically disabled.

-Stephanie Willis is a staff attorney with the Economic Stability Unit of the Legal Aid Society.
-She concentrates her practice on consumer debt litigation.
+Stephanie Willis is the Senior Attorney in our Veterans Unit.
 Stephanie is admitted to practice in Kentucky.
 Prior to joining Legal Aid in 2004, Stephanie, a Louisville native, worked as a staff attorney at the Louisville Metro Public Defender's Office.